ultralytics/ultralytics/docs/tasks/classify.md

 ---
 comments: true
+description: Check YOLO class label with only one class for the whole image, using image classification.
+Get strategies for training and validation models.
 ---

 Image classification is the simplest of the three tasks and involves classifying an entire image into one of a set of